 What's in a Heading?

-Now that we've covered a bit about proper heading format, let's look at how to use headings properly.
+Now that I've covered a bit about proper heading format, let's look at how to use headings properly.

 Headings serve many purposes.
 These include: